W R Burner (Minister of the Gospel)

 Spiritual growth is the only key to offset the immoral atrocities that have polluted many once godly nations.
 Satan inspired immoral activities, having been placed on the plate of acceptability need to be exposed for what they are, with the Word of God preached to its fullness, not just the niceties that will tickle the ear.

 The Apostle Paul warned of such in saying: The time will come when they (the people) will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; and they shall turn away their ears from the truth, and shall be turned into fables (that which is fictitious) (2 Timothy 4:3-4).

 The Apostle Paul told Timothy to watch in all things, endure afflictions, do the work of an evangelist, make full proof of your ministry (2 Timothy 4:5).
 Preach the word; be instant (ready) in season, out of season, reprove, rebuke, exhort with all longsuffering and doctrine (2 Timothy 4:2).
 It was noted that preaching is the God-ordained means to prevent defection from the truth.

 This exhortation was preceded with: I charge you before God, and the Lord Jesus Christ, who shall judge the quick (living) and the dead at his appearing and his kingdom (2 Timothy 4:1).
-This verifies the seriousness of the matter; not to be taken lightly, but spiritual growth in fulfill one's calling.
+This verifies the seriousness of the matter; not to be taken lightly, but spiritual growth in fulfilling one's calling.